Prax Lindsey oil refinery to stop standalone operations after Phillips 66 sale

 “This sale is the best way forward to secure jobs, bolster the local economy and encourage investment in the region.”

+The company said the acquisition will enhance operations at the Humber Refinery and improve the supply of fuel to UK customers.

-The Government’s official receiver took control of the Lindsey operation, which is one of the UK’s few oil refineries, after owner Prax Group collapsed into insolvency in June.
+The Government’s official receiver took control of the Lindsey operation after the collapse of its owner and a bidding process was launched.

+It is one of only five large oil refineries remaining in the UK after the recent closure of the Grangemouth plant in Scotland.

 Bookmark popover